gcloudan/terraform-modules/resource-cloudsql/README.md

 | <a name="output_project_id"></a> [project\_id](#output\_project\_id) | n/a |
 | <a name="output_public_ip_address"></a> [public\_ip\_address](#output\_public\_ip\_address) | The first public (PRIMARY) IPv4 address assigned for the master instance |
 <!-- END_TF_DOCS -->

+## Contributing

+Refer to the [contribution guidelines](../README.md) for information on contributing to this module.